-Bibbona has the charm of a medieval village surrounded by nature.
-The town centre has cobbled stone streets and winds within the perimeter of the ancient castle, and it’s home to some buildings of great artistic and historical importance.
+Bibbona has the typical charm of a medieval village surrounded by nature.
+The town centre has cobbled stone winding streets and it’s home to the castle and some buildings of great artistic and historical importance.
 Noteworthy civic architecture includes the old Town Hall, the Palazzo Gardini and the Fonte di Bacco.
 Bibbona also preserves numerous traces of ancient fortifications, such as the so-called Rocca at the highest point of the town, probably built around the thirteenth century as a noble family’s residence.